Marcel Riffard: Panhard X cars

 The original bodywork for the 1953 Le Mans car was similar in appearance to that of the X88 and was also of Duralinox.
 The X89, however, was powered by the larger 848 cc Panhard twin.
-And like the X88, the X89's body would later be revised, with at least one car being bodied as a closed berlinette with a smooth curving nose.
+As with the X88, the X89's body was later revised, with at least one car being bodied as a closed berlinette with a smooth curving nose.

 Panhard's next racing car, the VM5, was designed by engineer Pierre Durand.
 After the accident at Le Mans in 1955, Panhard withdrew from direct racing involvement, and Monopole became Panhard's officially supported racing team.
 The cars were transferred to Écurie Monopole and raced as Panhard-Monopoles.

 Personal life and death

-On 6 November 1916, after a seven year engagement, Riffard married.
+On 6 November 1916, after a seven-year engagement, Riffard married.
 The couple had three sons.

+In addition to his ability as a mathematician, aerodynamicist, and engineer, Riffard's personal pursuits included music, bel canto, and painting.

 Riffard died at Versailles in the Yvelines on 9 July 1981 and is buried in Chaville in the Hauts-de-Seine.

+Memberships

+Riffard was a member of the Board of l'Aéro-Club de France.

+He was Honorary President of the Commission d'Aviation.

+Riffard also served as the French representative at the Commission Aéronautique of the Fédération Aéronautique Internationale.